 - Exam week: Problems for the exams will be taken from homework, in class sheets, and a small collection of review problems.
 The review problems will typically be available the five days before an exam and we will discuss them the period before the exam.

 You are not undertaking this challenging task alone.

 Here are a few sources of assistance:

 - Me: I like to talk to people about mathematics!
 That's why I chose this profession.
-My schedule is posted on my webpage, including an office hour just before this class, but I'm around much more regularly than that.
+My schedule is posted on my webpage, including an office hour just after this class, but I'm around much more regularly than that.
 Please feel free to approach me any time you have questions.

 - Your classmates: Most people learn mathematics best by talking it through with others.
 You will find that you can both learn from and help your fellow classmates.
 In particular, if your classmate is explaining a fine point to you, then you are helping them!